WSU-CDSC/Documentation/DV-Transfers.md

 # Pre-transfer Inspection
 * Before inserting the tape into the player, do a visual inspection.
 Is the lock tab (pictured below) set to the `SAVE` position?
 If not, then move it to `SAVE`.
 Check to see if the tape pack looks normal.

 ![DV Lock](Resources/DV.png)

-# Camera Setup
+# Camera/Player Setup

 To connect the player/camera to the computer you will use the 'DV Out' port (example picture below) on the camera and connect it via the FireWire to Thunderbolt adapter.
 This enables the computer to control the player and capture the contents of the tape as data rather than as analog video.
-If using the CDSC DV camera as your playback device, set the power switch to 'VCR' mode.
+If using the CDSC DV camera (manual available [here](https://www.sony.co.uk/electronics/support/res/manuals/3061/30615081M.pdf))as your playback device, set the power switch to 'VCR' mode.

 Once you have inserted the tape into the player, fast-forward it to the end and then rewind it once to make sure that the tape tension is ready for correct playback.
 Tapes that have not been played for a long time are subject to certain amounts of temperature induced expansion and contraction which can create loose tape winds that are problematic on playback.

 ![DV Port](Resources/DV_Port.jpg)

-Link to Manual for [CDSC Camera](https://www.sony.co.uk/electronics/support/res/manuals/3061/30615081M.pdf)

 # Transferring with AVCVideoCap (Suggested method)